kaoriito/twostagetask/README.md

 ![Image of Speed Test](images/speedtest.png)

-3. If you have a minimum of 25 Mbps download speed and 3 Mbps upload speed, continue to the next section below [(run with remote desktop)](#run-task-with-remote-desktop).
-Otherwise, you will need to [download and install the application to run it (supported for Macs only)](#mac-installation-instructions).
+3. If you have a minimum of 25 Mbps download speed and 3 Mbps upload speed, continue to the next section below [(Run with remote desktop)](#run-with-remote-desktop).
+Otherwise, go to [task installation instructions (supported for Macs only)](#task-installation-instructions).

 <br>